The benefits of positive thinking

 In this study from the University of Kentucky on a group of law students, those who were more optimistic had stronger immune systems than their more pessimistic counterparts.
 The positive thinkers were better able to fight off bacteria and viruses.
 The advantages of positive thinking can help with more than just fighting off everyday things like the common cold.

 Crack a smile - Smiling can have huge knock-on benefits on the brain, in your body, and out into the world around you.

-Have a laugh - Want to relieve stress, give your immune system a boost, and top up your serotonin?
+Have a laugh - Want to relieve tension, give your immune system a boost, and top up your serotonin?
 Have a good laugh.

 Be grateful - As well as encouraging you to think more positively, gratitude journalling can improve well-being throughout your life, increasing your self-esteem and overall life satisfaction.